Skip to main content

 3. Name certifications, systems, and tools when they matter

-Healthcare resumes become stronger when clinical readiness is concrete.
-If you hold BLS, CPR, CNA, CMA, or another relevant credential, mention it clearly.
-Do the same for EHR or EMR systems, charting tools, and scheduling software you actually use.
+Healthcare resumes are stronger when clinical readiness is specific.
+If you have BLS, CPR, CNA, CMA, or another relevant credential, mention it clearly.
+Also, list EHR or EMR systems, charting tools, and scheduling software you have used in practice.

 See Better phrasing